Test-Time Anchoring for Discrete Diffusion Posterior Sampling

-\textbf{Discussion.} Diffusion language models tend to be overconfident on low-information tokens such as articles (``a'', ``an'' or ``the'') or conjunctions~\citep{adlm}; similarly, discrete image samplers using \textit{independent per-token} confidence often unmask background pixels first.
+\textbf{Discussion.} Diffusion language models tend to be highly confident on low-informative tokens such as articles (``a'', ``an'' or ``the'') or conjunctions~\citep{adlm}; similarly, discrete image samplers using \textit{independent per-token} confidence often unmask background pixels first.
 In contrast, our method leverages the \emph{joint posterior} $\rvx_\varphi(\rvz_t)$ to identify anchor tokens consistent with the measurements.
-This leads to earlier decoding of informative tokens (e.g., a bird against a flat background), enabling faster reconstruction and improved likelihood of generated samples; refer \S\ref{sec-addn-exps-ablation} for details.
+This leads to earlier decoding of informative tokens (e.g., a bird against a flat background), while aligning with the \textit{joint distribution}; refer to \S\ref{sec-addn-exps-ablation} for details.
 While multi-token sampling from the joint is typically intractable for frameworks like MDLM~\citep{mdlm} or MD4~\citep{md4}, anchored diffusion~\citep{adlm} circumvents this limitation by reducing the conditional entropy of the remaining tokens.
 We follow a similar anchoring strategy for adaptive decoding of discrete image tokens.